Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 DeLonghi ECP3420 is a budget-friendly machine, so it makes sense that it’s not made with stainless steel.
 Instead, this coffee maker is made with durable ABS plastic.
 Overall, I was satisfied with the materials and the build.
 It feels sturdy.

 One plus of the plastic body is that this coffee maker is lightweight.
-It weighs 9 pounds which is easy to move around the kitchen.
+It weighs 9 pounds, which is easy to move around the kitchen.
 It will come in handy when moving, redecorating, or even just cleaning coffee grounds around the machine.

-Finally, it’s a compact machine — 9.6 x 7.25 x 11.9 inches.
+Finally, it’s a compact machine — 9.6″ x 11.9″ x 7.3″.
 The small footprint allows this coffee machine to fit into any kitchen space.

 Espresso Performance and Quality

-DeLonghi ECP3420 has a 15 bar pressure pump and a pressurized portafilter.
+DeLonghi ECP3420 has a 15-bar pressure pump and a pressurized portafilter.
 It’s important to get an espresso machine that generates at least nine bars of pressure.
 You need to get optimal pressure to extract the full flavor from espresso and get a rich crema.

 You can’t pull perfect ristrettos with this machine.
-Make sure to use a medium-fine or medium grind size so the machine doesn’t get jammed.
+Make sure to use a medium-fine or medium-grind size so the machine doesn’t get jammed.

 Ease of Use